zetecinside.com

 Location: United Kingdom UK

-Hobbies: Car preparation, Sprinting and hill-climbing, Road-Rallying, Go-karting, travelling, cinema, music, cycling. • Competitive member of Nottingham Sports Car Club and Loughborough Car Club, and a Motor Sports Association competition license holder for twenty two years. • Highly experienced Road Rally driver/navigator, and occasional Stage Rally navigator.
+Interests: Car preparation, Sprinting and hill-climbing, Road-Rallying, travelling, cinema, music, cycling. • Competitive member of Midland Speed Club, and a Motor Sports Association Speed National 'A' (Open) competition license holder since 1987. • Highly experienced Road Rally driver/navigator, and occasional Stage Rally navigator.

 Some of the cars I've owned, sprinted, rallied, modified